SpaceFoon/Ez-Game-Audio-Conversion/README.md

    - `O`: Overwrite file with the same name.
 File will not overwrite itself but will skip instead.
    - `R`: Rename the file.
    - `S`: Skip the conversion for this file.
    - Adding `a` to your selection will apply it to all subsequent files.

 5. **Confirmation:** Review the list of files to be converted and confirm by typing "yes" or "no" when prompted.

 6. **Conversion:** Monitor progress and any errors during the conversion process.
-Upon completion, logs will be available at the specified file path.
-Any errors will be logged separately.
+Upon completion, logs.csv will be available at the specified file path.
+Any errors will be logged separately to errors.csv.
+Some files may produce errors but still convert correctly.

 ## Source